silverstripe/silverstripe-elemental/README.md

 You'll need to have [yarn installed](https://yarnpkg.com/en/docs/install) globally in your command line.

+> [!NOTE]
-**Note:** If adding or modifying colours, spacing, font sizes etc. please try and use an appropriate variable from the silverstripe/admin module if available.
+> If adding or modifying colours, spacing, font sizes etc. please try and use an appropriate variable from the silverstripe/admin module if available.

 ## Integration with other modules